jjhansen30/grpc-caller-with-grpcurl/README.md

 # API Caller with gRPCurl

 A desktop GUI application built with Tkinter that lets you make gRPC calls using the [grpcurl](https://github.com/fullstorydev/grpcurl) tool.
-The application also provides functionality for managing environment variables, saving and editing call details, and (optionally) supports curl calls and automations (currently as placeholders).
+The application also provides functionality for managing environment variables and saving and editing call details.

 ## Overview